Bayside, Queens

 Bayside is a neighborhood in the New York City borough of Queens.
-It is bounded by Whitestone to the northwest, the Long Island Sound and Little Neck Bay to the northeast, Douglaston to the east, Oakland Gardens to the south, and Fresh Meadows to the west.
+It is bounded by Whitestone to the northwest, the Long Island Sound and Little Neck Bay to the northeast, Douglaston to the east, and Fresh Meadows to the west.
 CNN Money ranked Bayside as one of the most expensive housing markets nationally when analyzing comparable detached homes.
 Despite its large housing stock of free-standing homes, it ranks high nationally in population density.

 The first known written occurrence of the name Bayside was in a deed dated 1798, written as Bay Side.
 During the 19th century, Bayside was primarily farmland.
 Wealthy people from Manhattan visited it as a rural resort.
 During the 1920s and 1930s, there were several movie studios in Astoria, and many movie stars lived in Bayside, some in posh homes.
 After the end of World War II, residential development in Bayside increased dramatically, particularly because of its station on the Long Island Rail Road's Port Washington Branch, where a commuter could ride one train straight to Manhattan.

 Bayside is in Queens Community District 11 and its ZIP Codes are 11360, 11361, and 11364.
 It is patrolled by the New York City Police Department's 111th Precinct.
 Politically, Bayside is represented by the New York City Council's 19th and 23rd Districts.